joshdplo/joshdplo.me/src/content/notes/front-end-tools.md

 ---
 title: 'Front End Tools'
 date: 2025-01-07
+updated: 2025-01-13
-description: 'A list of handy front-end tools'
+description: 'A working list of everyday front-end tools'
 author: 'Josh'
 image:
     pathname: 'front-end-tools.png'
     alt: 'a techy toolbelt with screens next to the tools'
 tags: ["webdev", "front end"]
 ---
-This is a working list of some wonderful front-end tools for every day use.
+This is a working list of front-end tools for everyday use.

 ## Colors
 - [Color Hunt (palettes)](https://colorhunt.co/)